 LAA Ref Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification retention, and highway/acc ess.
-6 13 275 Agricultur e No major physical constraints Grade I Listed Building Planning permission refused on heritage grounds (contrary to Policy Bassetlaw CS DM8, NPPF paras 193, 196 & 200, and contrary to section 66 (1) of the Planning (Listed Buildings and Conservation Areas) Act 1990) May be suitable - There could be benefit to exploring the opportunity of a hybrid application with the local planning authority in order to address Conservation concerns.
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification retention, and highway/access. necessary (informed by site assessments). its availability. nature conservation /tree retention, and highway/acc ess.
+LAA20 6 13 275 Agricultur e No major physical constraints.
+NCC Highways: The access arrangements proposed in accordance with planning application reference 17/01356/OUT are acceptable.
+A Transport Assess/Statement and Travel Plan would be required for a development >50 dwellings.
+A contribution is likely to be required towards public transport, and public transport infrastructure.
+Grade I Listed Building Planning permission refused (17/01356/OUT Outline Application with Some Matters Reserved (Approval Being Sought for Access) for up to 275 New Residential Units and a Replacement Residential Unit) on heritage grounds (contrary to Policy Bassetlaw CS DM8, NPPF paras 193, 196 & 200, and contrary to section 66 (1) of the Planning (Listed Buildings and Conservation Areas) Act 1990) May be suitable - There could be benefit to exploring the opportunity of a hybrid application with the local planning authority in order to address Conservation concerns.
 Appropriate location and in an area with a buoyant housing market.
 Zoopla statistics suggest a steady increase in house prices in Worksop over the past five years.
 Greenfield site Development could potentially impact on the setting of Manor Lodge and associated buildings (Grade I and II).
 The landowner has submitted the site and has confirmed its availability.
 The site may be suitable for development subject to design and impact on setting of heritage assets.
-Discounted at stage 3 See Apendix B LAA21 0 120 2,52 Agricultur Mature woodland restricts access from Carlton Road.
+Discounted at stage 3 See Apendix B LAA21 O 120 2,52 0 Agricultur e Mature woodland restricts access from Carlton Road.
 There is a route possible without the loss of significant trees, by way of slight deviation to the South of the initially suggested route.
 In conjunction with this, the route could be moved farther South to run alongside Long Plantation.
 This would move houses further away, and mitigate pruning or felling requests by residents living within direct shade of the woodland.
-Future tree inspection and management would be an additional cost as trees would become located in public green spaces and alongside highways - benefits provided by nature have been shown to outweigh such costs.
-Some hedgerow loss would be unavoidable, and mitigation should be sought to retain as much as possible in areas not occupied by trees - providing mitigation is given in addressing the space that mature trees require.
-Mature Woodland, potential for protected species.
+Future tree inspection and management would be an additional cost as trees would become located in public Mature Woodland, potential for protected species.
 Ecology assessment required.
 Potentially policy compliant subject to satisfactory outcomes regarding tree/nature conservation.
 Potentially suitable subject to satisfactory outcomes regarding design, nature conservation, tree retention/manage ment, and a n appropriate highway scheme.
 Appropriate location and in an area with a buoyant housing market.
 Zoopla statistics suggest a steady increase in house prices in Worksop over the past five years.
 Development of the site would support infrastructure improvements Development would impact on the landscape and has potential to impact on nature conservation.
 Appropriate mitigation would be required where necessary (informed by site assessments).
 The landowner has submitted the site and has confirmed its availability.
 Potentially suitable subject to satisfactory outcomes regarding design, nature conservation /tree retention, and highway/acc ess.
 Progression to stage 4 See Appendix B